SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 - Removed the currency symbols before product cost and product price to remove the error that comes when changing data types.
 - Removed unnecessary columns
 - Added an age column to the date column
-- Added a unit margin in the product column
+- Added custom columns to show profit per unit and profit marginunit margin in the product column
 - Trimmed whitespace from text fields
+- Added a age column in the store table and age group for store maturity
+- Checked for negative stock
+- Added anew conditional column for stock status